 The normal healing time for tears in the annulus is about six weeks, however in some cases it can be longer.
 It’s important to remember that while the torn fibres are healing the disc remains weak and vulnerable to re-injury.
 Unfortunately the disc will never heal to its original strength and there will always be some degree of disc weakness after a disc is damaged.

-How do you treat a bulging disc?
+How do we approach a bulging disc?

 - specific low force techniques which improve spinal function

 - active rest (keep moving while avoiding aggravating activities)

 - non-steroidal anti-inflammatory drugs such as ibuprofen when needed